 Biosensors are compact analytical devices which employ a biological element in order to detect a specific substance (i.e. the analyte).
-After the analyte has been detected by the biological recognition element, a signal of some sort is produced which then is converted into an electrical signal by means of a transducer.
+After the analyte has been detected by the biological recognition element, a signal of physical or chemical nature is produced which then is converted into an electrical signal by means of a transducer.
 In the case of electrochemical biosensors, a chemical signal generated by the interaction between the biological recognition element and the analyte is converted into an electrical current via an electrochemical reaction at an electrode surface [1].
-In this paper, we present the methods and instrumentation for an electrochemical enzyme-linked immunoassay for the diagnosis of the mouth and foot disease.
-This presentation covers all aspects of the development of the biosensor: the production of gold electrodes by thick film technology and electrochemical cells with a numeric control device, the chemical modification of the gold electrodes with the biological recognition elements, which are antigens of proteinaceous nature, electrochemical transducer via the action of a redox mediator (a chemical substance which acts as the electrical connection between the enzymes and the electrode), and finally the electronic instrumentation required to control the electrochemical system and process the resulting signal [2,3].
-Results obtained for the diagnosis of foot and mouth disease are presented.
+In this paper, we present the method and instrumentation for an electrochemical enzyme-linked immunoassay for the diagnosis of the foot-and-mouth disease.
+This presentation covers all aspects of the development of the biosensor: the production of gold electrodes by thick film technology and electrochemical cells with a numeric control device, the chemical modification of the gold electrodes with the biological recognition elements, which are antigens of proteic nature, the electrochemical transducer via the action of a redox mediator (a chemical substance which acts as the electrical connection between the enzymes and the electrode), and finally the electronic instrumentation required to control the electrochemical system and process the resulting signal [2,3].
+Results obtained for the diagnosis of the foot-and-mouth disease are presented.